ME & My Wedding

 We looked at many different options and eventually decided on a rail tour in Switzerland.
 We fly to Zurich and then go by train to our first destination in Hilterfingen.
 We then spend three nights there in a hotel overlooking Lake Thun.
 Next we go by train to Zermatt (near the Matterhorn) and spend four nights there.
-Finally we get the Glacier Express to St Moritz where we stay for a final three nights before getting a train to Zurich for the return flight.
-More details on this holiday, and also details of other holidays can be seen at the Crystallakes website.
+Finally, we get the Glacier Express to St Moritz where we stay for a final three nights before getting a train to Zurich for the return flight.
+More details on this holiday, and also details of other holidays, can be seen at the Crystallakes website.

 'The Glacier Express train is a journey going over the top of Switzerland, allowing you to enjoy the spectacular scenery from the comfort of your seat in what is called the slowest express train in the world.
 Climb up to 6,700 feet via Oberwald and Realp passing 91 tunnels and 291 bridges.
 You will see lush green meadows and pastures, rocky peaks, travel over dramatic gorges as the train winds its way through the mountains.'

-(Quote form the brochure)
+(Quote from the brochure)

 I am very worried that it will be too much for me, but we wanted to do something different.
-I will have to rest up on the days that we are not travelling and if necessary I will be able to sleep on the trains, but I don't want to miss the scenery.
+I will have to rest up on the days that we are not travelling and, if necessary, I will be able to sleep on the trains, but I don't want to miss the scenery.
 I am also worried about spoiling the holiday for Rob if I am not well.